telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 * **SectionColumnCollection(int equalColumnsCount)**: Initializes a new instance of the SectionColumnCollection class with equally sized columns and default spacing between them.
 The parameter represents the number of columns with equal width.

 * **SectionColumnCollection(int equalColumnsCount, double columnSpacing = 48, bool hasSeparator = false)**: Initializes a new instance of the SectionColumnCollection class with equally sized columns and default spacing between them.
-Using the constructor parameters you can set a different width of the columns and choose whether a separator between the columns should be applied.
+Using the constructor parameters, you can set a different width of the columns and choose whether a separator between the columns should be applied.

 * **SectionColumnCollection(IEnumerable&lt;SectionColumn&gt; sectionColumns, bool hasSeparator = false)**: Initializes a new instance of the SectionColumnCollection class based on the already existing collection, passed as a parameter.